Capacitor vs React Native (2025): Which Is Better for Your App?

-Let's get the core concepts straight first.
-Capacitor, the spiritual successor to Cordova, is a clever bridge that lets your web project run like a native mobile app.
-Think of it as a super-powered container for your web code.
-React Native, a full-blown framework from Meta, takes a different route entirely.
-It uses the popular React library to construct genuine native apps from the ground up.
-This architectural split is the key to everything that follows.
+Capacitor, the successor to Cordova, is a smart bridge that lets your web project run as a native mobile app.
+Think of it as a powerful container for your web code.

 For a broader look at this space, our guide on how to build cross-platform mobile apps can give you some extra context.

-Key Takeaway: React Native is the mainstream choice with a massive community and widespread adoption.
-Capacitor is a fantastic, modern option for teams that want to get the most mileage out of their existing web skills and code.
+Key takeaway: React Native is the popular choice with a big community.
+Capacitor is great for teams that want to use their web skills and code as much as possible.

 Attribute